rebplane/msc/docs/source/tutorial.rst

 And now finally, we're ready to start creating our first script!
 We will create a dialogue script here.
 Dialogues are used when you want the player to be shown some text in chat, for example a dialogue with an NPC.

-For example, if we want our armor stand to say the message "Rick: Hi!" in chat, we will run this command and click the armor stand to add the script onto it:
+For example, if we want our armor stand to say the message "John: Hi!" in chat, we will run this command and click the armor stand to add the script onto it:

 .. code-block:: console